 With an ageing population, strategies that help older adults to maintain their independence for longer are increasingly important.
-Low muscle mass adversely affects health outcomes and is strongly linked regular exercise programmes can help to maintain muscle strength and function to reduce the risk of falls and fractures.
+Low muscle mass adversely affects health outcomes and is strongly linked to mobility problems, falls and hip fracture.
+Good nutrition, particularly adequate protein intake, and regular exercise programmes can help to maintain muscle strength and function to reduce the risk of falls and fractures.